๐Ÿ”ฌCondensed Matter Physics

 1. Both Frenkel and Schottky defects preserve charge neutrality in ionic crystals.
 What distinguishes them structurally, and which type causes a density decrease?

 2. Explain why the equilibrium vacancy concentration increases with temperature using the formation energy equation.
-What role does entropy play?
+What role does configurational entropy play in ensuring a nonzero defect concentration above 0 K?

 3. Compare edge and screw dislocations in terms of their Burgers vector orientation relative to the dislocation line.
-How does each type contribute to plastic deformation?
+Why can screw dislocations cross-slip while edge dislocations generally cannot?

 4. A materials engineer wants to strengthen an aluminum alloy without making it brittle.
-Which defect-based mechanism would you recommend, and why is controlling precipitate size important?
+Which defect-based mechanism would you recommend, and why is controlling precipitate size and coherency important?

-5. An FRQ asks you to explain why polycrystalline metals are stronger than single crystals of the same composition.
-Which defect type is responsible, and what quantitative relationship describes this effect?
+5. Explain why polycrystalline metals are stronger than single crystals of the same composition.
+Which defect type is responsible, what quantitative relationship describes this effect, and what happens at extremely small grain sizes (below ~10 nm)?